 Teaching Fellow

-“Teaching fellow” and “TF,” in this policy, mean a graduate student who may have direct student contact in a formal instructional setting and may be assigned primary responsibility for teaching a course for credit under the direct supervision of a faculty member or chair, and who receives regular in-service training and planned periodic evaluations.
-A teaching fellow may be listed as the instructor of record.
+“Teaching fellow” and “TF,” in this policy, mean a graduate student who may have direct student contact in a formal instructional setting and may be assigned primary responsibility for teaching a course for credit under the direct supervision of a faculty member or chair, and who receives regular in-service training and planned periodic evaluations; see UNT Policy 06.024 Evaluation of Part-Time Instructors.
+A teaching fellow may be listed as an instructor of record.

 Teaching Assistant

-“Teaching assistant” and “TA,” in this policy, mean a graduate student who may not have primary responsibility for teaching a course for credit, but who may engage in instructional activities under the instructor’s direct supervision and provide general assistance to the instructional process, such as grading, tutoring, etc. A teaching assistant may not be listed as instructors of record.
+“Teaching assistant” and “TA,” in this policy, mean a graduate student who may not have primary responsibility for teaching a course for credit, but who may engage in instructional activities under the instructor’s direct supervision and provides general assistance to the instructional process, such as grading, tutoring, etc. A teaching assistant may not be listed as an instructor of record.

 Policy Responsibilities

-Each academic unit shall meet minimal academic criteria required for TFs/TAs, in accordance with relevant accreditation standards for the unit and university.
+Each academic unit shall meet minimum academic criteria required for TFs/TAs, in accordance with relevant accreditation standards for the unit and university.
 These criteria shall be filed with each college/school and shall be reviewed periodically.

 TFs who have primary responsibility for teaching a course and/or for assigning final course grades for such a course must have earned a minimum of 18 graduate semester credit hours (SCHs) in the discipline in which the TF is teaching.
-Whether a teaching discipline satisfies this requirement is determined by the dean of the college/school in accordance with Southern Association of Colleges and Schools Commission on Colleges standards.
+Whether a discipline satisfies this requirement is determined by the dean of the college/school in accordance with Southern Association of Colleges and Schools Commission on Colleges standards.

 Transcripts and other documentation validating qualifications (including letters of recommendation, if required by the unit) shall be obtained for all TF/TAs and shall be retained as long as the TF/TA is employed.
 UNT transcripts and copies of official transcripts from other universities are located in the Office of the Registrar.
 Copies of transcripts from other universities are also on file in the Toulouse Graduate School.
 Each academic unit will retain unofficial copies of transcripts for all TFs/TAs in the unit.